JollyWizard/clean-start-tiles/Readme.md

 * a properly configured Powershell, in advance,
 * familiarity with ad-hoc Powershell development,
-* the user explicitly naming each tile to be removed (without a hint of how to identify the proper id.
+* the user explicitly naming each tile to be removed (without a hint of how to browse the proper ids).
 * the shameless violation of DRY as magic stings are plastered across conditionals.

 All of which is fine for building system images, but it in no way meets the needs of the highly mobile admistrator who actually works with normal consumer systems outside the ivory tower of enterprise (e.g. the Harry Tuttle).